theronhitchman/sage-workshop/get/index.md

   You can fill these out however you like, as the fields can easily be changed later without consequence.
 When you have completed making a new project, it should now show up in your home list of projects.
-- Click anywhere in the row describing your new project.
+- Click anywhere in the row describing your new project to open it.
+- Your new project is empty, so there are no files displayed in the list in front of you.
-- Your new project is empty.
-You should see a link called "Create or Import a new..."
+  Instead, you should see a link called "Create or Import a new..."
   Click it.
 The page will refresh to one with lots of options, including a big input box with a date-formatted file name highlighted in blue.
 - Replace that file name with this:

       https://github.com/theronhitchman/sage-workshop.git